 Shiloh Winery 2006 Kosher Merlot – Shiraz, $30

 This wine comes from the Judean Hills region of Israel.
 This wine has a lot of rich flavors that is unlike anything else that you will find anywhere in the world.
 It features the robustness of foliage.
-It also has the deep dark flavor of cocoa along with the flavors of dark cherry and plum that come from this blend of both Merlot and Shiraz.
+It also has the deep dark flavour of cocoa along with the flavors of dark cherry and plum that come from this blend of both Merlot and Shiraz.
 It is a delicious medium-bodied wine that features notes of a cigar box, milk chocolate, spice, and allows the drinker to have a delicious combination.

 Yarden 2006 Katzrin Kosher Chardonnay, $26

 This wine comes from the Galilee region of Israel.
 Yarden is a line of wines that are produced by Golan Heights Winery.
 This Chardonnay is a rich full-bodied wine.
-It has a lovely aroma of toasty flavors and offers the delicious subtleness of baked red apples, beeswax, and almond milk.
-There are many flavors that will unfold on your pallet.
+It has a lovely aroma of toasty flavours and offers the delicious subtleness of baked red apples, beeswax, and almond milk.
+There are many flavours that will unfold on your pallet.
 They have a delicious sweet orange and citrus core and finish with a delicious nutty and spicy sweetness that is unlike what you get with most Chardonnays.

 With so many delicious wines, it is no wonder that the world is falling in love with wines from Israel.
 There is a wide range of different types of wine that you are sure to enjoy when you get the chance.
 If you are looking for a unique wine experience, you must check out the wonders of Israeli wines.